Sleep Like You’re on Vacation With the Best Cotton Sheets

 There’s a reason sleeping in hotels feels so luxurious: It’s the cotton sheets.
 Yes, the room service, views, and minibar help, but it’s the bedding—or, more specifically, the type of bedding—that truly sets a night at a five-star resort apart from a night in your bedroom.
 “People love hotel sheets because cotton looks crisp and fresh and feels soft,” says Bipin Sivapragasam, assistant director of housekeeping at the Ritz-Carlton San Francisco.
 Cotton is also more durable than other high-end bedding materials such as linen and silk, he notes, which is important for hotels but also for personal use if you want to invest in quality sheets that will last.

-“Luckily a comfortable bed is one of the easiest elements of a hotel stay to re-create at home,” says Dennis Chan, director of retail product at Four Seasons Hotels and Resorts.
+“Luckily a comfortable bed is one of the easiest elements of a hotel stay to re-create at home,” says Dennis Chan, director of retail products at Four Seasons Hotels and Resorts.
 You can’t bring home the plunge pool or Michelin-starred chef, Chan continues, but you can easily get that sumptuous sleep experience.
 Read on to discover our best cotton sheet picks so you can sleep in luxury every night, not just when you’re on vacation.

 Best Overall: Parachute Brushed Cotton Sheet Set

 When Ariel Kaye, Parachute’s founder, set out to create her now cult-status company, she visited 15 manufacturers in Europe before settling on a family-owned mill in the Guimarães region of northern Portugal to make her sheets.
 Seven years later, the brand is known for its high-end bedding at a relatively accessible price point, and its brushed cotton sheets, a newer addition to the lineup, are no exception.
-Crafted from 100 percent long-staple Egyptian cotton that’s sourced from the Nile River Valley, this sheet set is Oeko-Tex Standard 100 certified—no harmful chemicals or synthetics here!—and perfect for the person who craves luxury and comfort but isn’t too fussy.
-“We like to compare brushed cotton to your favorite well-worn T-shirt because of its buttery soft texture,” says Kaye.
+Crafted from 100% long-staple Egyptian cotton that’s sourced from the Nile River Valley, this sheet set is Oeko-Tex Standard 100 certified—no harmful chemicals or synthetics here!—and perfect for the person who craves luxury and comfort but isn’t too fussy.
+“We like to compare brushed cotton to your favorite well-worn T-shirt because of its buttery-soft texture,” says Kaye.

 The fabric, as the name suggests, is brushed with fine-tooth metal brushes and prewashed for that lived-in feel right out of the box.
 And if you’re having trouble picking one of the three pretty neutral hues, the company offers complimentary styling services.
 Choose the wrong color or decide brushed cotton isn’t for you?
 Drop your sheets off at one of the 250-plus Happy Returns locations around the U.S. and rest easy knowing that opened or washed sets are donated to Habitat for Humanity.